@some_function (1)

 |

-The key of the value field specified for the currently processed value field.
-You can specify multiple value field keys separated by commas.
-The first argument of If omitted, it is considered that If a number less than or equal to 0 is specified, or if a number exceeding the number of specified field keys is specified, or if a non-integer value is specified, this function returns an empty string. |
+Returns the Value Field Key specified for the Value Field currently being processed.
+Multiple Value Field Keys can be specified for a single Value Field separated by commas.
+The 1st argument of If omitted, it is treated as if If a value less than or equal to 0 is specified, or if a number greater than the number of keys specified for the field is specified, or if a non-integer value is specified, this function returns an empty string. |